Glareone/AZ-104-Microsoft-Azure-Administrator/README.md

 Nodes of the same configuration are grouped together into node pools.
 A Kubernetes cluster contains one or more node pools.
 The initial number of nodes and size are defined when you create an AKS cluster, which creates a default node pool.
 This default node pool in AKS contains the underlying VMs that run your agent nodes.

+### Ingress Controller
+  In Kubernetes, Services logically group pods to allow for direct access via an IP address or DNS name and on a specific port.
+You can also distribute traffic using a load balancer.
+More complex routing of application traffic can also be achieved with Ingress Controllers.
+Security and filtering of the network traffic for pods is possible with Kubernetes network policies.

+### Pods
+Kubernetes uses pods to run an instance of your application.
+A pod represents a single instance of your application.
+Pods typically have a 1:1 mapping with a container, although there are advanced scenarios where a pod might contain multiple containers.
+These multi-container pods are scheduled together on the same node, and allow containers to share related resources.

 </details>